 Fee: $3800 includes 6 days total shooting in the field, ground transportation, I'll help coordinate your hotel reservation as well.
-The photo tour is designed to make your shooting time the most productive possible.
+The fee does not cover meals during the photo tour.

 From: Nome, Alaska

 Leader: Matthew Studebaker.
 Matthew has been a birder for the last twenty years, and has been visiting Nome for the last nine years.
 Nome is Matthew’s favorite place to photograph birds and it is Matthew’s goal is to be far and away the world expert at photographing birds in Nome.

 Target group size: 5

 Photograph warblers in a boreal forest, arctic tundra nesting shorebirds, and Asian strays all in the same day.
 Nome is incredibly beautiful and diverse.
 Almost 200 miles of roads lead out of the main city.
 I know where and when to photograph each specialty species.
 I am by far the most experienced photo tour leader currently running trips out of Nome.
 As a birder as well as a photographer, I have all the bird songs memorized in order to quickly locate birds for the group.
 I promise to work tirelessly to create photogenic situations, set-ups, and get the group close to the target species.
 2016 will be my 6th consecutive year leading this popular photo tour.